 The Cheltenham Festival

 'There's no place like this on earth' says Ruby Walsh, frequently.
 This is where all National Hunt owners, trainers and jockeys dream about winning.
 Being involved with a winner ensures an entry in the National Hunt Role of Honour even if the race concerned may 'only' be the quirky Cross Country Chase.
 (If he turns up, Cause Of Causes is a certainty).
 Nigel Twiston-Davies, 23rd Feb 2018, 'We've won nearly £1.4m this season and that's great, but you're judged on your Cheltenham wins.'
 Harry Fry, Feb 2017, talking after Unowhatimeanharry won the Albert Bartlett - 'A Festival winner is what everyone in National Hunt racing strives to achieve and to get the first one was a watershed moment and a huge achievement for the team.'
 Since all are doing their damnest to win, trends can emerge of those most likely (or not) to succeed.
 After 30 odd years of doing this, I find myself left with only two rules about Cheltenham Stats.
-'The relevance of every stat is in the eye of the beholder' and 'All Cheltenham Stats will die.
+'The beauty of each stat is in the eye of each beholder' and 'All Cheltenham Stats die.
 It is only a matter of when.'
 Proved by Un Temps Pour Tout in the 2017 Ultima 3m h'cap chase putting Scot Lane to bed after three decades.
 Scot Lane must have been some horse.

 How to use Gault Stats